Acts 14

 Acts 14:19-22Stoned and Left for Dead

-19And there came thither certain Jews from Antioch and Iconium, who persuaded the people, and, having stoned Paul, drew him out of the city, supposing he was dead.
-20Howbeit, as the disciples stood round about him, he rose up, and came into the city: and the next day he departed with Barnabas unto Derbe.
+19And there came thither certain Jews from Antioch and Iconium, who persuaded the people, and, having stoned Paul, drew him out of the city, supposing he had been dead.
+20Howbeit, as the disciples stood round about him, he rose up, and came into the city: and the next day he departed with Barnabas to Derbe.
 21And when they had preached the gospel to that city, and had taught many, they returned again to Lystra, and to Iconium, and Antioch, 22Confirming the souls of the disciples, and exhorting them to continue in the faith, and that we must through much tribulation enter into the kingdom of God.

 The opposition that began in Iconium has followed Paul.
 The unbelieving Jews persuade the crowd.
 The crowd stones.
 Paul falls.
 They drag his body outside the city wall as if to bury it there.
 They suppose him dead.
 The apostles who have gathered do not flee.
 They stand around him.
 And Paul rises.